imyem7/NCDS-2023-Intern-Jenn/index.md

-# 2023 National Center for Data Services Data Librarianship Internship
+# 2023 NCDS Data Librarianship Internship

 Jennifer Moon-Chung, who is currently pursuing her Masters in Library and Information Science (MLIS) degree at the University of Pittsburgh, was recently selected to participate in the 2023 National Center for Data Services Data Librarianship Internship program.
 The program aims to provide practical experiences to interns while working with a mentor in a guided environment on structured, data-related projects.